drvinceknight/pfm/book/tools-for-mathematics/05-combinations-permutations/why/main.md

 ## Are there other ways to access elements in tuples?

-We have seen in this chapter how to access a single element in a tuple.
+You have seen in this chapter how to access a single element in a tuple.
 There are various ways of indexing tuples:

 1. Indexing (what we have seen [here](how_to_access_particular_elements_in_a_tuple))